 Our Hindi-Urdu Language Program also conducts the Hindi and Urdu Placement Tests for those who have already acquired the language through other means and want to continue to learn the language at University of Minnesota.
 Students will be placed in an appropriate class according to their test results.
 Please contact Prof. Hong for more information.

 The Hindi and Urdu proficiency tests are administered every semester for students who want to test out of the second language requirement.
 The Hindi and Urdu proficiency tests are conducted the last Wednesday before spring break during the spring semester and the last Wednesday before Thanksgiving break during the fall semester.
-The next Hindi and Urdu Proficiency Tests will be held at 3:00 p.m. on Nov.
-20, 2013.
-The location will be announced later.
+The next Hindi and Urdu Proficiency Tests will be held at 3:00 p.m. on March 12, 2014 in room 113 Folwell Hall.
 Please contact Prof. Hong to register.

 Hindi-Urdu students are engaged in various extra-curricular activities.
 The Hindi-Urdu Conversation Club was revived last year.
 The student club is designed to help Hindi-Urdu learners improve their skills through informal meetings and discussions on varied topics about Hindi-Urdu speaking countries.
 The club, which is composed of Hindi-Urdu speaking students and students who are learning Hindi-Urdu, meets weekly to improve their oral and aural skills.
 With a number of different topics discussed at the meetings, participants are also exposed to various cultural aspects of Hindi-Urdu speaking countries.
 Please e-mail Ariel Willette or Sadiya Khan for more information.